kubernetes/kubernetes/docs/proposals/dynamic-kubelet-configuration.md

 Kubernetes does not have the concepts of immutable, or even undeleteable API objects.
 This makes it easy to "shoot yourself in the foot" by modifying or deleting a `ConfigMap`.
 This results in undefined behavior given the behaviors described in this document, because the assumption is that these `ConfigMaps` are not mutated once deployed.
 For example, this design includes no method for invalidating the Kubelet's local cache of configurations, so there is no concept of eventually consistent results from edits or deletes of a `ConfigMap`.
 You may, in such a scenario, end up with partially consistent results or no results at all.

-Thus, we recommend that rollout workflow consist only of creating new `ConfigMap` objects and updating the `NodeConfig` field on each `Node` to point to that new object.
+Thus, we recommend that rollout workflow consist only of creating new `ConfigMap` objects and updating the `spec.configSource` field on each `Node` to point to that new object.
 This results in a controlled rollout with well-defined behavior.

 There is discussion in [#10179](https://github.com/kubernetes/kubernetes/issues/10179) regarding ways to prevent unintentional mutation and deletion of objects.